push-protocol/push-dapp/README.md

 yarn start
 ```
 Make sure to have the generate the `.env` file from the .env.sample file.
-You can set up on different environments depending on the REACT_APP_DEPLOY_ENV variable(DEV or STAGING or PROD).  -->
+You can set up on different environments depending on the VITE_APP_DEPLOY_ENV variable(DEV or STAGING or PROD).  -->